BillChab/Gambling-Emotions/README.md

 ## STEP 10 - End

-a) Once you exit the game, go back to the VideoAcq window and press the "Stop" button on the right to finish the recording.
+1. Once you exit the game, go back to the VideoAcq window and press the "Stop" button on the right to finish the recording.
-b) After you stop the video recording, go back to the LabRecorder window and press the "Stop" button above the streams to finish recording data.
+2. After you stop the video recording, go back to the LabRecorder window and press the "Stop" button above the streams to finish recording data.

 ## STEP 11 - Results